ramnathv/corise-r-for-ds/notes/week-02/03-combining-data/03-combining-data.md

 functions to perform different types of joins.

-Let us take two datasets `band_instruments` and `band_members` which contains information on the instruments that different members play and the bands that they belong to.
+Let us take two datasets `band_instruments` and `band_members` which contain information on the instruments that different members play and the bands that they belong to.
 Note that not everyone plays an instrument, and not everyone is in a band.